-The internal audit unit makes group-level reports on its auditing activities and results for the management bodies at quarterly and annual intervals.
-In its quarterly reports it gives a summary account of the audits conducted by the Group's internal audit units, the risks identified in the course of its audits and audits conducted by the authorities, and the success of any action taken to eliminate them.
-In exceptional events that require immediate intervention, it provides the management with extraordinary briefings.
-An annual internal audit plan is prepared at group level on an annual basis as well as reports on its implementation, the performance of the tasks stipulated in this plan, the audits conducted and other activities and the circumstances of the organisation's operation, as well as on any changes to the internal audit system.
+The independent internal audit unit makes group-level reports on its internal auditing activities and results for the management bodies at quarterly and annual intervals.
+In its quarterly reports it gives a summary account of the audits conducted by the Group's internal audit units and the external audit units, the risks identified in the course of the audits, the success of any action taken to eliminate them, and any extraordinary events that have occurred in the Group.
+It prepares a separate presentation to the management bodies on the aggregate results of the investigations at the level of the designated group.
+In exceptional events that require immediate intervention, the internal audit unit provides the management with extraordinary briefings.

-The internal audit unit reports annually to the Supervisory Board, the Board of Directors and the Risk Assumption and Risk Management Committee with the prior opinion of the Audit Committee, on the operation of risk management, internal control mechanisms and corporate governance functions.
+The independent internal audit unit reports annually to the Supervisory Board, the Board of Directors and the Risk Assumption and Risk Management Committee with the prior opinion of the Audit Committee, on the operation of risk management, internal control mechanisms and corporate governance functions.
 In addition, in line with the provisions of the Credit Institutions Act, reports, once a year, to the Supervisory Board and the Board of Directors on the regularity of internal audit tasks, professional requirements and the conduct of audits, and on the review of compliance with IT and other technical conditions needed for the audits.
+Furthermore, it reports annually to the Supervisory Board on the functioning of the Single Internal Audit System at the Parent Bank and the companies under its professional supervision, as well as on the planned developments of that system.